DeviT-sys/Devi-Thangavel/README.md

 # DEVI THANGAVEL

 🌟 **Welcome to my GitHub Profile!** 🌟
+# DEVI THANGAVEL

+🌟 **Hello and welcome to my GitHub Profile!** 🌟

+I am Devi Thangavel, a dedicated and driven professional with a solid background in data analysis and software testing.
+Over the years, I have honed my skills in extracting valuable insights from large datasets, developing automated test scripts, and ensuring data quality and consistency.
+My journey has led me to work with renowned organizations such as Cognizant (Google LLC Vendor) and Omni212 LLC, where I contributed to impactful projects and collaborated with diverse teams.

+### 📊 Data Analyst

+With expertise in tools and technologies including SQL, BigQuery, GCP, Looker Studio and Power BI, I am passionate about transforming raw data into meaningful business insights.
+My commitment to continuous learning and professional development is demonstrated by my various certifications in Business Intelligence, Healthcare Analytics, Lean Six Sigma, and Data Analytics.

 ## 👩‍💼 Work Experience
 ### 🗓️ DATA ANALYST | Dec 2021 – Jul 2023